DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Why taxation?
 Because wars require money, and countries are defeated either by battles or by bankruptcy, sometimes the latter producing the former.
 So systems treasury should be a main factor in a war/diplomacy framework.

+The oxp adds a F4 Interface screen: the Diplomacy Strategic Map!
+There, you can see the systems which (dis)like each other...

 The event system is currently DISABLED.

 ==============================